sdimitris/readers-writer-problem/README.md

-#  The operation of  the program
+# Utility of program

   Processes are write and read to/from  shared memory concurrently.
 So, we need to synchronize  the processes.
-  This is a reader/writer problem based on Inter Process Communication ( IPC)
+  This is a reader/writer problem based on Inter Process Communication ( IPC).

-  The operation of  the program

-  Processes are write and read to/from  shared memory concurrently.
-So, we need to synchronize  the processes.
-  This is a reader/writer problem based on

   Coordinator's job , is to  synchronize the processes.